Admissions Center: Phone: 800-585-7659

 Second Bachelor’s Degree applications are processed by the Office of Admissions.
 Guidelines for which office students should make application to are outlined as follows:

-Graduates from other regionally-accredited four-year U.S. institutions who apply for admission to work toward a second undergraduate degree must meet the regular requirements of the University (as defined in the “Undergraduate Degree Requirements” section of the Catalog).
+Graduates from other regionally-accredited four-year U.S. institutions who apply for admission to work toward a second undergraduate degree must meet the regular requirements of the University (as defined in the “Undergraduate Degree Requirements” section of this 2015-2016 Catalog).
 Students must meet all transfer GPA requirements.
+A baccalaureate degree or higher from another regionally accredited four-year U.S. institution satisfies the General Education Program requirements and also provides exemption from the foreign language requirements for admission and graduation.
 Note: If a baccalaureate degree from a regionally accredited four year U.S. institution includes credit from a non-regionally accredited institution, the credit from the non-regionally accredited institution may not be included as transfer credit.
 This would result in the transfer of less than the total number of credit hours awarded within the baccalaureate degree.

 Master’s Degree Program Admission Requirements:

 Admission decisions are based on consideration of the applicant’s academic records, letter of interest, and letters of recommendation.
 The following are the admission requirements: